 When I first started my catering business I wrote all of my favorite recipes in a little blue journal book so I'd have them with me all of the time.
 Over the years I've shared a couple of recipes from this little journal, but not all.
 Truthfully, when I started this blog (forever ago...?)
 I was a burnt out on all of those recipes I'd made hundreds of times.

-I made these last year for a friends dinner, but would be great for a Mother's Day special dessert.
+I made these last year for a friends dinner.
 While the recipe makes 6-12, they work great in the freezer.
 Just bake all of them together, then freeze the leftovers.
 You can reheat in the microwave for just 30-60 seconds.

 Sign-up here for an emailed version of my Printable Recipes.